 What Order-Takers Do

-Most media vendors, national programmatic desks, large agency networks, automated buying platforms, operate as order-takers.
+Most media vendors — automated ad networks, large agency networks, automated buying platforms — operate as order-takers.
 You tell them your budget and your target demographic.
-They tell you what inventory they have available at what CPM.
+They tell you what inventory they have available and at what price.
 The transaction is clean and fast, and the deliverables look professional.

-What you don't get: an honest assessment of whether radio or digital or OTT is the right tool for your specific problem.
+What you don't get: an honest assessment of whether radio or digital or streaming TV is the right tool for your specific problem.
 An analysis of what your competitors are spending and where.
 A recommendation that might involve less of what the vendor profits from and more of what you actually need.
-A local perspective on which stations over-index with your customers versus which ones just have high reach numbers on a national level.
+A local perspective on which stations skew toward your customers versus which ones just have high reach numbers on a national level.

 Order-takers optimize for delivery.
 They make sure your ads run, your impressions are fulfilled, and your campaign report shows green numbers.
-What they don't do is tell you when the approach isn't working, because that conversation requires a level of investment in your outcome they're not structured to provide.
+They don't tell you when the approach isn't working, because that conversation requires a level of investment in your outcome they're not structured to provide.

 What a Strategic Partner Does Differently